Mergers & Acquisitions

 From our side, as negotiators, some of the factors we take into consideration when overseeing an M&A deal is doing a thorough review of the internal and external factors of the parties involved.
 Does the practice or the acquirer have good credit and low debt?
 Is there enough capital to continue to grow, invest and compete?
 How is the leadership?
 Are they competent enough to make good business decisions that work for the physicians?

-That said, the biggest concern among physicians considering a merger or being acquired by a bigger group, is the loss of autonomy and their decision-making ability.
+That said, the biggest concern among physicians considering a merger or being acquired by a bigger group is the loss of autonomy and their decision-making ability (see our credentialing services for physicians).
 Next comes compensation and how earnings are managed.
 Changes in physician compensation are often times the most controversial decisions for merging groups.
-Then there’s staff retention, their benefits and compensation.
+Then there’s staff retention, their benefits, and compensation.
 When consolidating, each division must offer consistent benefits when it comes to health insurance and 401k.
-Every merger is different, and as such, each have their unique obstacles that must be addressed and overcome.
+Every merger is different, and as such, each has their unique obstacles that must be addressed and overcome.